sillyhatday/GAMEBOY-MBC5-DUAL-4_8MB/README.md

 At this point, flash the cart under FlashGBX 29F016/32 profile using a 2MB or 4MB ROM, whichever is half the size of the cart you're building.
 Any bad connections made will be easier to solve now.

 Once this is proven working, I'd suggest to solder the UPPER BANK chip.
-Then, using one of the attached custom profiles above, flash a 4MB or 8MB ROM.
+Then, using the profile included in FlashGBX "Sillyhatday MBC5-DUAL-FLASH-4/8MB", flash a 4MB or 8MB ROM.
 Once that is proven to work 100%, solder on the FRAM and OR gate.

-Finally prove that your game saves properly and you are good to go!
+Finally prove that your game saves properly or better, use the RAM stress test under FlashGBX, and you are good to go!

 ## Parts List